rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_development/InterfaceReference.md

 number $1234FEDC in D0.L.

 Any other value indicates that support is not available.
-In this case, none of the TRAP 13 routines should be used.
+In this case, none of the SD Card routines should be used.

 #### 1.1.2.2 SD_INIT (Function #1)